Ernest White (1901-1980) - Organist and Organbuilder

 Aeolian-Skinner Organ Company, Inc.

 Aeolian-Skinner Op.
-995 was installed in Ernest White's apartment, located on the top floor of the Parish House of the Church of St. Mary the Virgin.
-Additions were made in 1941 and 1942, ultimately enlarging the organ to 15 stops, 13 registers, 19 ranks, and 1038 pipes.
+995 (1939) was installed in Ernest White's apartment, located on the fourth floor of the Parish House of the Church of St. Mary the Virgin.
+Additions were made in 1941 (Op.
+995-A), late 1941 (Op.
+995-B) and 1942 (Op.
+995-C), ultimately enlarging the organ to 17 stops and 20 ranks.
 In 1945, the organ was sold to Gordon D. Jeffrey, who installed it in his apartment in London, Ontario.
 Additions were made in 1947, and it was moved to Duke University, Durham, N.C.
-The organ was later relocated to Harold Andrews in Greensboro, NC, and is extant.
+The organ was later relocated to Harold Andrews in Greensboro, NC, and was extant as of 2009.

 Manual I – 61 notes